 WAC 392-172A-01000 Authority.
 The state authority for this chapter is RCW 28A.155.090(7).
 This authority enables the superintendent of public instruction to promulgate rules and regulations to implement chapter 28A.155 RCW.
-This authority is by 28A.300.070 which supplemented RCW authorizes superintendent of public instruction to receive federal funds in accordance with the provisions of federal law.
+This authority is supplemented by RCW 28A.300.070 which authorizes the superintendent of public instruction to receive federal funds in accordance with the provisions of federal law.
 Federal authority for this chapter is 20 U.S.C.
 Sec.
 1400 et seq., the Individuals with Disabilities Education Act.